nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 More information on TOPS open science summer schools is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
 Please refer to the official solicitation for additional details.
 * Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.

-### Run an OpenCore Virtual Cohort
+### Run a Virtual Cohort

 **What is it?**

 Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
 As such, one of TOPS' priorities is to develop and launch an open science curriculum that includes important definitions, tools, resources and best practices.
 You can learn more about the TOPS curriculum on [our GitHub](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/readme.md).

-TOPS is seeking solicitations for organizations who will organize and run “virtual cohorts” of learners to take the TOPS core open science curriculum (OpenCore).
+TOPS is seeking solicitations for organizations who will organize and run “virtual cohorts” of learners to take the TOPS core open science curriculum.

 **How do I get started?**

-More information on TOPS OpenCore virtual cohorts is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
+More information on TOPS virtual cohorts is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
 Please refer to the official solicitation for additional details.
 * Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.